LoannData/loanndata.github.io/_alphatrading/handson_simplebacktest.md

 price.daysOfWeek = [0, 1, 2, 3, 4]
 ```

 And finally, according to the time details we provided, the algorithm will generate for every piece of time data an information about if the market is open of not.
+This
+happen in the function [setMarketState](/_alphatrading/html/classalphatrading_1_1simulation_1_1backtester_1_1data_1_1PRICE.html#ac2d310c0f53aab16c269de1fb82f62df)

 ```python
 # Function that defines if the market is open/close